tarynpratt/tarynpivots.com/content/post/2021/testing-backups-offload-dbcc-checkdb.md

 To get this entire process done, I have two SQL Agent jobs running - one to update the list of the `DatabasesToRestore` via `spUpdateDatabasesToRestore` and one that executes the Backup and Restore Testing procedure (`spBackupRestoreTesting`).

-I've added all these scripts to <a href="https://github.com/tarynpratt/misc_sql_scripts/tree/master/BackupRestoreTesting" target="_blank">GitHub</a>, feel free to peruse them that way or tell me how terrible they are.
+I've added all these scripts to [GitHub](https://github.com/tarynpratt/misc_sql_scripts/tree/master/BackupRestoreTesting), feel free to peruse them that way or tell me how terrible they are.

 ## Final Thoughts